Hearts of Iron

-Hearts of Iron is a grand strategy video game developed by Paradox Development Studio and published by Strategy First.
-Based on the Europa Engine, it was originally released in 2002 for Microsoft Windows.
-A Mac OS version was released by Virtual Programming the following year.
-In 2004, Atari, SA published Hearts of Iron: Platinum, an updated version that sought to improve several aspects of the game.
+Hearts of Iron is a 2002 grand strategy video game developed by Paradox Development Studio and originally published by Strategy First for Microsoft Windows.
+A Mac OS X version was released by Virtual Programming the following year.
+In 2004, Atari SA published Hearts of Iron: Platinum, an updated version that sought to improve several aspects of the game.

 Hearts of Iron allows the player to take control of a nation in the world and guide it through World War II and the years immediately before and after it.
 Hearts of Iron is the first game in the eponymous series of grand strategy wargames.
-Three additional games have been released in the series: Hearts of Iron II, Hearts of Iron III, and Hearts of Iron IV.
+Despite receiving mixed reviews from critics, Hearts of Iron was followed by three additional games: Hearts of Iron II, Hearts of Iron III, and Hearts of Iron IV.

 Gameplay

 Players play as a nation in the world in the years leading up to, during, and immediately after World War II.
 There are three main alliances in the game: the Allies, the Axis, and the Comintern.
 Nations in the game can attempt to join these alliances.
 Players can also control their nation's economy, government, and military.
 The game ends when there is only one alliance left or when the end date is reached; the winning alliance is determined through a victory point system, with points being given to alliances that control key regions or cities.